New maps spark debate over majority-minority districts

 At the other extreme, Democrats filed a lawsuit this month alleging that Alabama Republicans improperly packed Black voters into the state’s 7th Congressional District, making it home to nearly one out of every three African Americans in the state.

-One quarter of Alabama’s population is Black but the 7th is the sole district represented by an African American in Congress, Rep. Terri Sewell.
+One quarter of Alabama’s population is Black, but the 7th is the sole district represented by an African American in Congress, Rep. Terri Sewell.
 It is also the only Democratic-held district in the state.
 A more even distribution of Black voters, Democrats argue, might help then win a second.

 Increasing competition is one of the goals of Michigan’s commission, which voters created in 2018 after decades of partisan gerrymandering controlled by Republicans.
 The commission also is tasked with considering representation of minority communities and following the Voting Rights Act.